 We rely heavily on our network of resellers and independent sales agents to sell and (in the case of resellers) to service our products for end-users in their respective geographic regions.
 These resellers and sales agents may not be as effective in selling our products or servicing our end-users as we are.
-Further, if our relationships with a significant number of these resellers and sales agents were to be terminated or if a significant number of these resellers and sales agents that are as qualified or as successful in a timely manner, if at all.
+Further, if our relationships with a significant number of these resellers and sales agents would otherwise fail or refuse to sell our products, we may not be able to find replacements that are as qualified or as successful in a timely manner, if at all.
 If these resellers and independent sales agents do not perform as anticipated or if we are unable to find qualified and successful replacements, our sales will suffer, which would have an adverse effect on our revenues and operating results.
 Additionally, a default by one or more resellers that have a significant receivables balance could have an adverse financial impact on our financial results.

-Our business model is predicated in part on building an end-user base that will generate a recurring stream of revenues through the sale of our consumables.
+Our business model is predicated in part on building an end-user base that will generate a recurring stream of revenues through the sale of our consumables and service contracts.
 If that recurring stream of revenues does not develop as expected, or if our business model changes as the industry evolves, our operating results may be adversely affected.

-Our business model is dependent in part on our ability to maintain and increase sales of our proprietary consumables as they generate recurring revenues.
-Existing and future end-users of our systems may not purchase our consumables at the same rate at which end-users currently purchase those consumables.
+Our business model is dependent in part on our ability to maintain and increase sales of our proprietary consumables and service contracts as they generate recurring revenues.
+Existing and future end-users of our systems may not purchase our consumables or related service contracts at the same rate at which end-users currently purchase those consumables and services.
 In addition, our entry-level systems generally use a lower volume of consumables relative to our higher end systems.
-If our current and future end-users purchase a lower volume of our consumables, or if our entry level systems represent an increasing percentage of our future installed base mix uses less consumables than our current installed base, our recurring revenue stream relative to our total revenues would be reduced, and our operating results would be adversely affected.
+If our current and future end-users purchase a lower volume of our consumables or service contracts, or if our entry level systems represent an increasing percentage of our future installed base mix uses less consumables than our current installed base, our recurring revenue stream relative to our total revenues would be reduced, and our operating results would be adversely affected.